 Learn about crime prevention in your school and neighborhood, our laws and criminal justice system, and how to take a fingerprint.

-A field trip to the courthouse is included (Field Trip Permission Form required).
+A field trip to the courthouse is included (Field Trip Permission Slip required).
 There is outside work.

 The Power of Engineering (Hermann Park)